w-h-a/observability/README.md

 # trace-blame

-trace-blame is an opensource tracing tool that performs causal discovery given some assumptions and span data.
+trace-blame is an opensource tracing tool that performs causal discovery given some experiments and span data.

 ### features